wnamen/StockFind/README.md

 # StockFind

-The objective is to build a functional StockFind app using the unofficial Google Finance API.
+The objective is to build a functional StockFind app using the official Barchart Free API.

 ## Project Overview

-This app should contain only 2 pages, Home and Stock.
+This app should contain at least 2 pages, Home and Stock.
 The Home page should serve as a generic landing page with the ability to search for a ticker.
 Upon a successful search, the user should be redirected to the stock page where some basic, real-time data is displayed.